 Students who find it necessary to withdraw from the university should complete an official withdrawal form, available from any registrar site.
 Until officially withdrawn, the student is registered in all courses and, at the end of the semester, receives grades appropriate for the performance in each course.
-A student who officially withdraws from the university during the first four weeks of a semester receives the mark of "W" in all courses registered.
-A student who officially withdraws from the university later than the fourth week receives a mark of "W" or "E," depending upon the quality of work at the time of official withdrawal.
+A student who officially withdraws from the university during the first four weeks of a semester receives the mark of "W" in all registered courses.
+A student who officially withdraws from the university later than the fourth week receives a mark of "W" or "E" (0.00), depending upon the quality of work at the time of official withdrawal.
 No student is permitted to withdraw during or after the last two weeks of the semester (the last week of classes and final examination week).

-Failure to withdraw officially from a course results in a grade of "E," which is used in the computation of the GPA.
-The Schedule of Classes lists the procedures for withdrawal.
+Failure to withdraw officially from a course results in a grade of "E" (0.00), which is used in the computation of the GPA.
+The Schedule of Classes lists the procedures for withdrawal

-An instructor may withdraw a student from a class with a mark of "W" or a grade of "E" for disruptive classroom behavior.
+An instructor may withdraw a student from a class with a mark of "W" or a grade of "E" (0.00), for disruptive class-room behavior.
 A student may appeal an instructor-initiated withdrawal to the standards committee of the college in which the course is offered.
 The decision of the committee is final.